-Since the beginning of 2014, our project investigates the social networks andcommunities of practice of three village communities connected through shared languages and a dense crossroads of linguistic and social exchange.
+The Crossroads project investigated the social networks and communities of practice of three village communities connected through shared languages and a dense crossroads of linguistic and social exchange.
 The Crossroads languages are

 - Baïnounk Gubëeher, spoken in the village of Djibonker

 - Joola Kujireray, spoken in the neighbouring village of Brin